scikit-sparse/scikit-sparse/doc/cholmod.rst

 .. math::
     LL^{\top} = PAP^{\top}.

-For symmetric, indefinite matrices, compute the LDL factorization:
+For matrices that are symmetric but may be numerically close to semi-definite, the module can compute the LDL factorization:

 .. math::
    LDL^{\top} = PAP^{\top}.